 I was pleased to hear that Maxwell Jones has applied for the position of sales manager with XYZ Enterprises.
-Max worked for me as a sales associate at CNE Inc., from 20XX to 20XX.
-He is a creative and dedicated salesman, who consistently surpassed his quotas, and had a very high customer rating.
+Max worked for me as a sales associate at CNE Inc. from 2015 to 2020.
+He is a creative and dedicated salesperson who consistently surpassed his quotas and had a very high customer rating.

 Maxwell is a motivated employee and an excellent leader.
 Although he was an associate in my department, he took the initiative to mentor new hires and set a positive example for the team.
 I can enthusiastically recommend him for a management position.

 If you have any questions or would like any other information, please contact me.